open-contracting/standard/standard/standard.md

 Over July and August 2014 we will be fleshing out in more detail the data fields that belong to each of the core components, and will develop a full data model.
 The proposed model will be validated against a range of use cases developed through demand side research.

-This data model will be format-agnostic.
+This Data Model Draft will be format-agnostic.
 That is, it will be a generic model rather than a specific serialization in JSON, XML or CSV.

 Following the development and validation of the model, we will outline a number of approaches to serialize this data in different priority formats.